cferdinandi/vanilla-js-guidebook-project-source-code/README.md

-# Ditching jQuery Project Source Code
+# The Vanilla JS Guidebook Project Source Code
-All of the source code for the [Ditching jQuery projects](https://ditchingjquery.com).
+All of the source code for [The Vanilla JS Guidebook projects](https://gomakethings.com/vanilla-js-guidebook/).